- What is a policy?

 - Who do I contact to create a policy?

-For help with creating a policy, please contact the Policy Specialist (firstname.lastname@example.org).
+For help with creating a policy, please contact the Institute Policy Manager (firstname.lastname@example.org).

 - Who can create a policy?